hmrc/income-tax-mtd-changelog/README.md

 The following changes were deployed into sandbox.

-#### Self-employment-business-api V2
+#### Self-employment-business-api

+New API Version `v2.0`

 Endpoint: `Retrieve a self-employment period summary`

-* Removed all references to 'allowable' from all fields and objects.
+* Renamed periodAllowableExpenses and all its properties, removing ‘allowable’
   * e.g periodAllowableExpenses → periodExpenses

 Endpoint: `Amend a self-employment period summary`

-* Removed all references to 'allowable' from all fields and objects.
+* Renamed periodAllowableExpenses and all its properties, removing ‘allowable’
   * e.g periodAllowableExpenses → periodExpenses

 Endpoint: `Create a self-employment period summary`

-* Removed all references to 'allowable' from all fields and objects.
+* Renamed periodAllowableExpenses and all its properties, removing ‘allowable’
   * e.g periodAllowableExpenses → periodExpenses

+#### Self-assessment-api

+self-assessments-api `v2.0` has now been deprecated

 ### 25 January 2023